socketry/utopia/README.md

 All session data is stored on the client, but it's encrypted with a salt and the secret key.
 It would be hard for the client to decrypt the data without the secret.

+### Testing

+Utopia websites include a default set of tests, and associated `rake test` tasks.
+These specs can test against the actual running website.
+By default, `simplecov` is included for coverage testing.

+	$ rake coverage test

+	my website
+		should have an accessible front page

+	Finished in 0.44849 seconds (files took 0.15547 seconds to load) 1 example, 0 failures

+	Coverage report generated for RSpec.
+5 / 5 LOC (100.0%) covered.

 ## Contributing

 1. Fork it